Bronze Age Shipwrecks in the Mediterranean Sea

 The exhibition is a fascinating journey back in time to the Late Bronze Age.
 It provides a glimpse into the world of ancient trade and the wealth and sophistication of the civilizations that once thrived in the Mediterranean region.

 The exact opening date of the museum has not yet been announced.
-However, it is expected to open sometime in 2024.
+It is expected to open sometime in 2024.
+Check before you go.

 References